GuniDH/Computer-Vision-SfM-relative-pose-estimator/README.md

 I’ve tried assessing this problem in many ways which I will discuss here.

-First, I tested the naive way implemented in the given Jupiter notebook – finding keypoints with SIFT and using OpenCV to predict the fundamental matrix (which uses MAGSAC).
+First, I tested the naive way – finding keypoints with SIFT and using OpenCV to predict the fundamental matrix which 8 point algorithm for each MAGSAC iteration.
 This method performed very poorly and I realized I have to figure out how to optimize both of the main fundamental components of the project – finding keypoints and F prediction with those keypoints.

 Regarding **F prediction**, at first, I wanted to find a method that can:

 - Utilize training dataset
 - Utilize deep learning

 And so, I found [Deep Fundamental Matrix Estimation](https://vladlen.info/papers/deep-fundamental.pdf), which basically uses Deep Learning to find the best weights for weighted-least squares as part of finding F:![](Images/1.png)